 Rayne is a graduate student at Oxford studying Chinese legal practices and technology.
 At Georgetown, Rayne focused on International Relations, Asian Studies and Mandarin Chinese.
 After graduation, Rayne hopes to pursue a career in international trade law and diplomacy.
 Within the academic realm, he is interested in the rule of law in China, global energy security, U.S. national security and the political economy of foreign direct investment.

 President & founder

 Frank S. Faverzani

-Frank is a third year SFS undergraduate studying International Politics, Security Studies, and Arabic.
-Frank's academic focus is in Middle East security.
+Frank is a third year SFS undergraduate studying International History, Middle East Studies, and Arabic.
+Frank's academic focus is in post-colonial Middle East history.
 His research interests include British influence on post-colonial Arab militaries, specifically the Arab Legion and the 1948 Arab-Israeli Conflict.
 His other academic interests include proxy conflict and energy security.
 Outside of GDS, he is a member of the Georgetown Men's Squash Team.